 The variety and type of fruit affect the degree of wastage.
-Under normal conditions, Valencia oranges show less wastage than Washington Some varieties of apples are longer-keeping and less liable to Navels. mould than others.
-The locality, soil, rainfall and manurial treatment There is all appear to have an effect on subsequent rotting in storage. some evidence that nitrogen manuring increases susceptibility to mould attack.
+Under normal conditions, Valencia oranges show less wastage than Washington Navels.
+Some varieties of apples are longer-keeping and less liable to mould than others.
+The locality, soil, rainfall and manurial treatment all appear to have an effect on subsequent rotting in storage.
+There is some evidence that nitrogen manuring increases susceptibility to mould attack.
 Other work indicates that the rainfall, both in amount and distribution, affects the degree of rotting.
 Heavy rain late in the growing season seems to render the fruit more liable to mould attack.
-The effect of the late rain may operate in several ways : (1) There may be a direct lowering of the mechanical or physiological resistance of the skin to fungal attack.
-(2) The skin may be more susceptible to mechanical (3) The spore load of the fruit may be increased.
-(4) The injuries.
+The effect of the late rain may operate in several ways : (I) There may be a direct lowering of the mechanical or physiological resistance of the skin to fungal attack.
+(2) The skin may be more susceptible to mechanical injuries.
+(3) The spore load of the fruit may be increased.
+(4) The moist conditions may favour spore germination.
+The first two factors may be directly due to growth of the fruit as a result of the rain.

-\ Fruit Research Officer, Department of Agriculture, N.S.W.
+Fruit Research Officer, Department of Agriculture, N.S.W.